ScottKirvan/ScooterUtils/notes/USER_README.md

 which works great, but resets between different projects.
 The setting in **Scooter Utilities** is persistent and works globally across all projects.

-> [!NOTE]
-> This setting overrides the setting in **Editor Preferences/Appearance**, but when you disable this setting,
-> the editor will default back to the normal 1.0 setting as a scale value.
-> If your setting under **Editor Preferences/Appearance** is not 1.0, you may need to restart the editor to get the sytem to pick up the correct Application Scale.
+> [!NOTE] This setting overrides the setting in Editor Preferences > Appearance, but when you disable this setting, the editor will default back to the normal 1.0 setting as a scale value.
+If your setting under Editor Preferences > Appearance is not 1.0, you may need to restart the editor to get the system to pick up the correct Application Scale.

 ### Prefs: Max FPS
 Choose **Edit > Editor Preferences** from the Main Menu bar, scroll down and select **Plugins/Scooter Utilities** -- this setting is in the **Max FPS** section.